 About this data

 In 2010, 135 trusts submitted data for a full calendar year, compared to 159 in 2011 and 161 in 2012.
-There are neonatal units submitting data for babies who receive neonatal care within a neonatal unit of an NHS trust and units submitting data for babies who receive neonatal care within the neonatal unit and outside the neonatal unit (but still within the same NHS trust).
+There are neonatal units that submit data for babies who receive neonatal care within a neonatal unit of an NHS trust, and units that submit data for babies who receive neonatal care within the neonatal unit and outside the neonatal unit (but still within the same NHS trust).
 Users are asked to consider these data quality issues when making comparisons between years.

-There is a possibility an infant (especially a term infant) will be admitted to a paediatric ward rather than a neonatal unit and may only receive care there, thus never entering the National Neonatal Research Database.
-Some neo-natal admissions may not be avoidable or as the result of inappropriate care provided by the NHS.
-Only neonatal admissions that could be linked to a Primary Care Trust (PCT) are included in the numerator.
-This is for historical reasons and will be reviewed before 2013 data is released.
+There is a possibility that an infant (especially a full-term infant) will be admitted to a paediatric ward rather than a neonatal unit and may only receive care there, thus never entering the National Neonatal Research Database.

-For more information see: Indicator Quality Statement: NHS Outcomes Framework 5.5 – Admission of full-term babies to neonatal care.
+For more information please see the Indicator Quality Statement: NHS Outcomes Framework 5.5 – Admission of full-term babies to neonatal care.